7166 Kennedy: Orbit and classification

-Kennedy is a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located in the inner belt near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.
-It is, however, a non-family asteroid from the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
+Kennedy is a member of the Nysa–Polana complex, a collection of overlapping asteroid families located in the inner main asteroid belt near the Kirkwood gap (3:1 orbital resonance with Jupiter).
 It orbits the Sun in the inner main-belt at a distance of 2.1–2.8 AU once every 3 years and 9 months (1,384 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 4° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at Palomar Observatory in June 1954, more than 31 years prior to its official discovery observation at Anderson Mesa.

 Physical characteristics

 Kennedy has been characterized as a common stony S-type asteroid by PanSTARRS photometric survey.

 Rotation period

 In December 2012, a rotational lightcurve of Kennedy was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 3.659 hours with a brightness amplitude of 0.52 magnitude (U=2).